Attorney who helped fight Trump travel ban appointed to federal bench in Washington state

 Tobias said only the “courageous and heroic” efforts of the district’s senior judges have kept the state’s federal judicial system afloat.
 He noted that the shortfall existed throughout the entire Trump administration, which did not nominate a single judge for the district.

-Before her judicial appointment Thursday, Lin was of counsel at in the Seattle offices of Keller Rohrback, where she practiced in the complex litigation group, working on cases involving the rights of employees, consumers and shareholders.
+Before her judicial appointment Thursday, Lin was of counsel at the Seattle offices of Keller Rohrback, where she practiced in the complex litigation group, working on cases involving the rights of employees, consumers and shareholders.

 Lin served as a cooperating attorney for the ACLU in its successful challenge of the Trump administration’s travel ban, obtaining a nationwide injunction preventing the enforcement of the policy.
-Lin has also worked pro bono for Columbia Legal Services and Lawyers Fostering Independence Program, according to Murray’s office.
+Lin has also worked pro bono for Columbia Legal Services and the Lawyers Fostering Independence Program, according to Murray’s office.

 Lin began her legal career at the Public Defender Service for the District of Columbia and later worked as a trial attorney in the Employment Litigation Section of the Civil Rights Division of the Department of Justice.